Caelestius: Persecution

-The fragmented transcripts of this council can be found under the section below entitled Related links and sources.

 Council of Carthage

 Caelestius refused to retract his views and when the above six points were condemned, the synod denied him ordination.
 He first intended to object and appeal to the Pope but instead left for Ephesus and was ordained there.
 Throughout their career, both Pelagius and Caelestius found a more welcome reception in the Eastern Roman Empire for their teachings than in the west.
 This same view is also shared by the German Protestant theologian Hans von Campenhausen in his book "The Fathers of the Church" when discussing the relationship of Pelagianism with the orthodox champion Saint Augustine.

 Later, it is recorded that Pelagius claimed in a synod that he did not agree with all of Caelestius' teachings.
 In Carthage, two local synods formed and condemned Pelagius and Caelestius without their presence.
 After being banished from Constantinople and condemned by Pope Innocent, Caelestius brought his case to Pope Zosimus, who was initially impressed by Caelestius' confessions of faith.
 However, after a new synodal letter of the African council of May 1, 418 to the pope and steps were taken by Emperor Honorius against the Pelagians, Zosimus was convinced both Caelestius and Pelagius were heretics.
 Zosimus issued his Tractoria in which Pelagianism and its authors were finally condemned.
 No further information is known about Caelestius afterward.

 Caelestius was again condemned at the First Council of Ephesus in 431.

 The teachings of Pelagius and Caelestius were taken up by the Bishop Julian of Eclanum (ca. 386 - 454.)